meeehdi-dev/win-picker.nvim/README.md

           window_picker = {
             picker = function()
               return require("win-picker").pick_win({
-                -- you can set the same options as in the setup except for `hl` hl_group = "lualine_a_normal", -- use lualine normal mode hl group })
+                -- you can set the same options as in the config hl_group = "lualine_a_normal", -- use lualine normal mode hl group })
             end,